natnaelhhaile/tinDog/README.md

 ---

+License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute this project for personal or commercial purposes.

+---

 Thank you for reviewing my project!
 I look forward to discussing how this work reflects my skills and passion for front-end development.

 ---